 We are not very Christmassy people, but I have to say we did miss the little we do participate in.
 It was all very nice sunbathing on a beach near Marbella on Christmas Day, but it just wasn't the same.
 We therefore decided that in future we would probably head south on alternate years and set out just after Christmas.

-That is what would have happened this year were it not for our planned Norwegian cruise, which would cause us to head for Spain about three weeks behind schedule.
+That is what would have happened this year were it not for our planned Norwegian cruise, which would result in our heading for Spain about three weeks behind schedule.

 The plan for this trip is to travel from Portsmouth to Santander, northern Spain by ferry, and then drive to Benicassim, north of Valencia on the Mediterranean coast.
 We are booked in to Bonterra Park campsite www.bonterrapark.com where we will stay for about six weeks though this is totally flexible.
 From there we plan to go touring.